mapascoletivos/api/README.md

 ## Architecture

 The platform has a decoupled client/server architecture, and this repository holds the server code.
-The client source code is available here (link to be added).

 ## Install